-The Commission works closely with national education ministries and education stakeholders to increase digital skills by sharing good practice and developing practical tools for digital skills and competence.
+The Commission works closely with national education ministries and education stakeholders on digital education to share experience, good practice and developing practical tools to support digitla age learning.
 This cooperation takes place through the working group on digital skills and competences which meets regularly in Brussels and the Member States.

 More about the working group.